-Lifeboat tells the extraordinary true story of two brave girls in the Second War War and is the latest production at the Jack Studio Theatre for which Tim Stubbs Hughes of Grey Swan did the rehearsal and production photography.
+Lifeboat tells the extraordinary true story of two brave girls in the Second War War and is the latest production at the Jack Studio Theatre for which Grey Swan took the rehearsal and production photography.

 But the story centres on two brave schoolgirls – Bess Walder and Beth Cummings – just 15-years old, who spent a terrifying 19 hours on an upturned lifeboat in the middle of the Atlantic Ocean when the ship was torpedoed.
 With Claire Bowman and Lindsey Scott playing not only the two heroines but also many other characters both on the ship and back at home, the production once again displays the Jack Studio’s skill at creating a theatre piece that’s inventively staged and brilliantly acted.

-And once again, Tim Stubbs Hughes of Grey Swan took both the rehearsal and production images for the show, some of which are displayed here.
+And once again, Grey Swan took both the rehearsal and production images for the show, some of which are displayed here.